waded/garden-temps/README.md

 - MQTT_PASSWORD
 - MQTT_PORT: if default `1883` isn't desired
 - MQTT_TOPIC: if default `garden-temps` isn't desired
-- INTERVAL: the number of seconds to wait between sensor sweeps, if default `60` isn't desired
+- INTERVAL: the number of seconds to wait between sensor sweeps, if default `60` isn't desired.
+Note that a sweep won't be instantenous - it depends on the number of sensors - so total time for each measurement is INTERVAL + sweep time.
 - DEVICE_PATH: if typical default `/sys/bus/w1/devices/` isn't desired

 ## Usage example